-MIAMI, FL: The Theatre League’s Summer Theatre Fest has become an integral part of South Florida’s cultural landscape, and in its fourth year South Florida audiences will once again have the opportunity to see theatre for free, and check out new plays in development by South Florida playwrights.
-The program’s continued and growing success over of past three years has indicated to the League that theatre patrons are ready and willing to try new theatrical experiences, and even cross county lines to do it.
+MIAMI, FL: The Theatre League’s Summer Theatre Fest has become an integral part of South Florida’s cultural landscape, and in its fifth year South Florida audiences will once again have the opportunity to see theatre for free, and check out new plays in development by South Florida playwrights.
+The program’s continued and growing success over of past four years has indicated to the League that theatre patrons are ready and willing to try new theatrical experiences, and even cross county lines to do it.

 Playwrights range from established local favorites, including Carbonell Award-winners and nominees, to emerging talents, with plays vastly ranging in subject matter and style.

-“And our audiences have grown as well,” she continues.
-We’ve seen full theatres – which is always exciting – and a good number of patrons who attend multiple readings.
+“And our audiences have grown,” says Board Member and Marketing Chair Carol Kassie.
+“We’ve seen full theatres – which is always exciting – and a good number of patrons who attend multiple readings.
 We’ve also found that patrons who attend a reading a particular theatre often return to that theatre to attend a paid performance.
 So we consider the program a great success on both sides of the footlights!”

 South Florida Theatre League Summer Fest – Reading Schedule: